BackofenLab/B1_04_align-affine-gap/README.md

 <img src="./figures/exercise2_substitution.svg" alt="scoring" width=30%/>
  </p>

-When aligning sequences of very different lengths the penalizing of *end gaps*, i.e unaligned sequence ends, dominates the alignmet score.
+When aligning sequences of very different lengths the penalizing of *leading and trailing gaps*, i.e unaligned sequence ends, dominates the alignment score.

-We distinguish between leading and trailing end gaps (example):
+We distinguish between leading and trailing gaps (example):

     A-CC-CC-G
     -TCCGCCT-

-In this case the leading end gaps are:
+In this case the leading gaps are:

     A-
     -T

-The trailing end gaps are:
+The trailing gaps are:

     -G
     T-